 Spring is in the air, and with it comes the sweet smell of blooms at every corner- which is why I thought perfumes, scents and fragrances are the perfect subject du jour.
-Want to know some cool (and some weird) facts about your perfumes?
+Want to know some cool, weird and interesting facts about your perfumes?
 Then keep on reading:

 You could also try a little dab of fragrant dry oils (like the Caudalie Huile Divine one), which is also hydrating for your hair.
 Use a light hand- don’t soak your hair in it- and enjoy!
 The scent is absolutely intoxicating.

 Contrary to popular belief, this does not spread the fragrance, but instead promptly kills the volatile top notes.
 Instead, spritz the perfume lightly and let dry- or just very gently touch your wrist to your neck or behind your ear to spread the product.
 Otherwise, I refer you back to the mist and walk step above.

 Perfume ingredients can get weird- and I mean WEIRD.
 Ambergris (whale vomit), synthetic jasmin (made from coal tar by-products) and civet musk (trust me, you don’t want to know where it comes from): these are all very likely inside your pretty perfume bottle.
 Bizarre and more than a little disgusting?
 Yes.
 But useful and necessary?
 Still yes.

 In Mesopotamia, Arabia or Ancient China when scents were discovered, they were given as offerings for gods and at funerals.
 But perfumes only began being refined and used en masse thanks to the Romans and Greeks.
 The first modern perfume was introduced in Europe by the Hungarians, as a blend of scented oils in an alcoholic solution.